-Signature Causes and Restrictions
+Signature Causes and Guidelines

-IP Foundation contributions to local non-profit organizations are aligned with our signature causes and adhere to our grant-giving guidelines.
+IP Foundation contributions to local non-profit organizations that are aligned with our signature causes and adhere to our grant-giving guidelines.

 |International Paper Signature Causes |